Merger Tree-based Galaxy Matching: A Comparative Study Across Different Resolutions: Discussion

-We have demonstrated that the subhalo pairs originating from almost the identical regions in the initial conditions can be identified by only using the mass and positions of main progenitors.
-However, the pairs of the subhalos in TNG100-1 are recovered better from the DMO counterparts than those in TNG100-2.
+We have demonstrated that \my{most of} the subhalo pairs originating from almost the identical regions in the initial conditions can be identified by only using the mass and positions of main progenitors. \my{In Appendix \ref{sec:dmo_comparison}, we compare the fractions with those obtained from the subhalo pairs identified between DMO and hydrodynamic simulations.
+These fractions are higher than those in comparisons between TNG100-1 and TNG100-2, which suggests that the resolution difference has a greater impact on the similarity between the subhalo pairs than the presence of baryons.}